accidentalrebel/accidentalrebel.com/content/cyber-corp-case-2-writeup-part-1.md

 -------------------------------------------------------------------------------

-This is part 1 for my writeup for this challenge.
-Expect the next part which would have the answer to question that a lot of people have difficulty answering, which is #9.
+This is part 1 of my write-up for this challenge.
+Expect the next part which would have the answer to the question that a lot of people have difficulty answering, which is #9.
 Until then!

+Edit: [Part 2](cyber-corp-case-2-writeup-part-2) and [Part 3](cyber-corp-case-2-writeup-part-3) is now out.